jgreef/Colors/UI_readme.txt

                         with vertical and horizontal symmetry

 a:                      initializes a board with a center square of side length $density/10

+z:                      clears the board

+o:                      places a random circle on the board without clearing it

 ------------------------------- Parameter Changes -------------------------------